galaxyproject/training-material/topics/metabolomics/tutorials/msPurity_training/tutorial.md

 > >
 > {: .solution}
 > <br>
->  **2** - Concerning what we said before and the previous answer, what is the complete name of your final RData file ?
+>  **2** - Concerning what we said before and the previous answer, what is the complete name of your final RData file in our example ?
 > > ### {% icon solution %} Solution
 > >
 > > During each step of XCMS preprocessing, the name of the file which is processing is completed by the name of the step you were doing.
 So, finally your file should be name `xset.merged.groupChromPeaks.fillChromPeaks.RData`.
 That because (as seen in previous answer) you ran a grouping and the integration after merged datas.